quicwg/base-drafts/draft-ietf-quic-tls.md

   protection algorithm might be used.

-To prevent an attacker from modifying packet numbers, values of packet numbers are transitively authenticated using the packet number protection.
+To prevent an attacker from modifying packet numbers, values of packet numbers are transitively authenticated using packet protection; packet numbers are part of the authenticated additional data.
 A falsified or modified packet number can only be detected once the packet protection is removed.

 An attacker can guess values for packet numbers and have an endpoint confirm guesses through timing side channels.
 If the recipient of a packet discards